le-ander/MSc_Bioinfo-Experimental_Design/README.md

 To do list:

 # Important
-- Parsing
-  - Combine all elements of parsing

 - Simulation and Data Processing
   - Update functions to be used with parsing output

 - Entropy calculations
   - Include launch configuration in getEntropy functions
-  - Rewrite getEntropy2 in Repressilator and getEntropy 1.5 in Hes1 folder
+  - Rewrite getEntropy3

 - Combine all parts together

+- Prepare presentation

 # Next steps

-- Prepare presentation

-- Check that scaling function still gives same results as before
+- Check why we get such large numbers in res1 and res_t2

 - Stochastic implementation
   - Reuse code from MEANS package